 Today most of the boats in a typical race will take anywhere from 40 to 60 hours to complete the course depending on their size and wind conditions.
 The Pyewacket, owned and skippered by Roy Disney, set the monohull record in 2002 completing the course in just 23 hours 30 minutes and 34 seconds.
 The record for multihull sailboats was set by the late Steve Fosset on Stars and Stripes in 1998 with a time of 18 hours, 50 minutes, and 32 seconds.

+You can track your favorite Chicago Mackinac Race boat in real-time with GPS positioning by logging on to the Chicago Yacht Club website by clicking here.
 The site also provides more detailed information and in depth analysis of the race.
 The Chicago Yacht Club is proud to host this world-famous event.
 This year’s corporate sponsor for the 103rd Chicago Yacht Club Race to Mackinac is again Veuve Clicquot, a premier champagne maker located in Reims, France.

 The Chicago Yacht Club also coordinates many race related activities with the Mackinac Island Yacht Club during the race weekend.
 The Mackinac Island Yacht Club and CYC provides great entertainment to the hundreds of sailors and their friends and family members during this spectacular weekend of sailing.